OfficeForProductSafetyAndStandards/product-safety-database-prototypes/docs/documentation/using-notify.md

+---
+title: Use GOV.UK Notify
+---
-# Using GOV.UK Notify to prototype emails and text messages
+# Use GOV.UK Notify to prototype emails and text messages

 You can use GOV.UK Notify to send text messages or emails when users interact with your prototype.
 For example you could send users a